sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 ## Private catalogs

-The Sensu Catalog API renders static HTTP API content that the Sensu web UI can consume.
+The [Sensu Catalog API][2] renders static HTTP API content that the Sensu web UI can consume.
 This means you can create a private enterprise catalog of custom integrations and make it available to users in the Sensu web UI.

 Consider forking the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.